top of page

 Coffee Pie® "Circular Technology Within Your Reach"

-We are a colombian technology startup of type BIC (Benefit and Collective Interest), which aims to democratize computing power and significantly reduce electronic waste worldwide, thanks to an innovative business model, solid intellectual property and several patents pending issuance, along with a growing community and Open Source Ecosystem of Peripherals, Modules, Expansion Cards, Display Devices, Batteries, Switches and Keycaps, compatible with products and apps of several reputed brands we love and recommend, like Framework®, Razer®, Keychron®, Microsoft®, Platzi®, etc, so that any manufacturer, developer or enthusiast who desires, can implement their own modules, accessories or apps for the "machines" (ISA native: x86-64 / Emulated: ARM and RISC-V), in a transparent and royalty-free manner, as long as those comply with the social and environmental standards to eradicate electronic waste (zero e-waste policy), mainly through leasing/subscriptions, repair and recycling at the end of their life-span.
+We are a colombian technology startup of type BIC (Benefit and Collective Interest), which aims to democratize computing power and significantly reduce electronic waste worldwide, thanks to an innovative business model that abstracts and simplifies all the complexity for convenience and benefit of the users, solid intellectual property and several patents pending issuance, along with a growing community and open source ecosystem of peripherals, modules, expansion cards, display devices, batteries, switches, keycaps and software, compatible with products and apps of several reputed brands we love and recommend, like Framework™, Keychron™, Razer™, Womier™, Lofree™, Microsoft™, Platzi™, etc, so that any manufacturer, developer or enthusiast who desires, can implement their own modules, accessories or apps for the "machines" (ISA Backend: x86-64 / QEMU: ARM and RISC-V), in a transparent and royalty-free manner, as long as those connect to our exclusive QFDM system (patent NC2025/0012723), comply with the social and environmental standards to eradicate electronic waste (zero e-waste policy), mainly through leasing, subscriptions, repair and recycling at the end of their products lifespan.

 Our Dream:

-That every human being on the face of the earth has access to a networked computer, from which they can access all of humanity's knowledge, study, work, program, design, edit, calculate, communicate, sell, create, and bring all their projects to life, but without generating a single gram of electronic waste.
+That every human being on the face of earth has a networked terminal, from which they can access all of humanity's knowledge, study, work, write, develop, program, compile, design, compose, edit, calculate, communicate, collaborate, start a business, sell, play, analyse, research, create and bring all their projects to life, but without generating a single gram of e-waste.

 Our Solution:

-Consists of an Innovative Platform with Asset Control, in which we offer a flexible computing service within everyone's reach through a patented system and a device apparently similar to a traditional keyboard, but with a series of electronic circuits and interfaces that allow users to have all the computing power they need, whenever and wherever they need it, without paying extra.
-Additionally, we are building a network of corporate clients interested in advertising, who pay indirectly for the users who can't or don't want to pay for the service, which make its use "virtually free" (by watching ads) for the end user, also known as "spectator".
+Consists of an innovative platform with asset control, in which we offer a flexible computing service within everyone's reach through a patented system and a device apparently similar to a traditional keyboard, tablet, smartphone, etc, but with a series of electronic circuits and interfaces that allow users modularity, flexibility and have all the computing power they need, whenever and wherever they need it, without paying extra.
+Additionally, we are building a network of corporate clients interested in advertising, who pay indirectly for the users who can't or don't want to pay for the service, which make its use "virtually free" for the end user, also known as "spectator" (in exchange for watching ads on-demand).

 Our Value Proposition:

-It is divided into three parts, first, our users gain access to a flexible capacity computer through a "magic keyboard" known as Codec Terminal or Commander™, which replaces the classic computer and cable TV, but is maintenance-free, does not over-heat, doesn't generate noise, and doesn't need to be replaced every 2 or 3 years, but it must be returned at the end of its use or useful life cycle so that electronic waste is not generated, we will take care of repairing, remanufacturing or recycling it depending on its condition or wear.
-Second, our corporate clients receive massive and highly segmented advertising guidelines towards viewing users that are of interest to the purposes of their organization through our API, in a public and transparent manner.
-Third, subscribers who do not want or cannot afford to see ads and prefer to pay for a credit package, receive an experience practically identical to having a desktop or laptop PC, but without maintenance, without overheating, without noise, without paying for that you don't use and without polluting the environment with e-waste, like a cybercafe, but from the comfort of their home or office (*requires Internet access).
+It is divided into three parts, first, our users gain access to a computer with flexible capacity through a kind off "magic keyboard", known as codec terminal or Commander™, which replaces the classic computer and cable TV, but is maintenance-free, doesn't over-heat, doesn't generate noise and doesn't need to be replaced every 2 or 3 years, but it must be returned at the end of its use or life cycle so that electronic waste is not generated, we will take care of tune up, repairing, remanufacturing or recycling it, depending on its condition and wear.
+Second, our corporate clients receive massive and highly segmented advertising digital spaces towards spectators that are of interest to the purposes of their organization through our API, in a public and transparent manner.
+Third, subscribers who don't want or cannot afford to watch ads and prefer to pay for a credit package, receive an experience practically identical to having a desktop or laptop PC, but without maintenance, without overheating, without noise, without paying for that they don't use and without polluting the environment with e-waste, like a cybercafe, but from the comfort of their home, office or public space with internet access.

 Our Clients: